 Funeral services will be held at the Lutheran Church of McVille on Saturday, June 15 at 1pm.
 Intern Amy Kippen will officiate.

-To send flowers to JoAnn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of JoAnn K Pollock, please visit our floral store.